 About This Recipe

 Aloo – Peel the potatoes and cube them into small pieces or in wedges to make this sabzi.
 You can use regular potatoes or if you are using baby potatoes, you do not have to slice it.

-Oil – You can use either mustard oil or any neutral flavoured oil such as peanut oil, sunflower oil etc to make this simple Aloo Bhindi Stir Fry.
-I will recommend you to add mustard oil, as it is healthier and also adds a nice flavor.
+Oil – You can use either mustard oil or any neutral flavoured oil such as peanut oil, sunflower oil etc to make this simple aloo bhindi stir fry.
+I will recommend you to add mustard oil, as it is healthier and also adds a nice flavour.

 Spices – We will use some everyday spice powders such as – coriander powder, Kashmiri red chili powder, turmeric powder, dry mango powder, garam masala powder, and salt.

-Onion and Garlic – While Garlic adds a nice flavor, finely chopped/finely sliced onions add a nice crunch along with taste.
+Onion and Garlic – While garlic adds a nice flavour, finely chopped/finely sliced onions add a nice crunch along with taste.

-Heat 1 tbsp oil in the same pan.
+Heat 1 tablespoon oil in the same pan.
 Add onion, ginger and garlic and fry until they turn brown.

 Now add potato and bhindi and mix well.